seanwhs/Tutorials/Building a Reusable Authentication in DRF.md

 This guide documents how to build **a reusable, production-grade authentication app for Django REST Framework** that can be dropped into **any DRF project**, scaled across teams, and extended for OAuth, multi-tenancy, and zero-trust architectures.

 ---
+## **The Zero-Trust Philosophy**

+In a Zero-Trust architecture, we never trust, always verify.
+1. Identity is Decoupled: Authentication verifies who you are; Authorization verifies what you can do within a specific context (Tenant).
+2. Stateless Enforcement: No session affinity.
+Every request must prove its validity via a signed JWT.
+3. Trust Boundaries: No service trusts the network; security begins at the application layer.
+---
 ## **Design Goals**

 This authentication platform must: